nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 -   RNAseq & transcriptomics (Wang, Gerstein, and Snyder 2009)

+Transcriptomics is the study of the complete set of RNA transcripts in a given sample.
+Most RNA sequencing (RNAseq) methods use short-read sequencing technologies.
+In order to characterize transcripts, these reads mush be assembled. *De novo* transcriptome assembly builds contigs from RNAseq data without the use of a reference genome.
+These assembles, however, can be highly variable.
+There are many different algorithms available and a variety of parameters that can be specified for each method.
+As such, it is necessary to be able to evaluate the quality and accuracy of a transcriptome assembly.
+Two basic methods exist for evaluating transcriptomes.
+Reference based methods compare the assembly to known genome or transcriptome sequences, while read based methods map the RNAseq reads back to the assembly.

 #### De novo Transcriptome assembly

 -   Variation in assemblies - same read data can generate very different assemblies (Smith-Unna et al. 2015)